Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Prevention

 During pregnancy, you can minimize the risk of developing hemorrhoids.
-To do this, you need to reconsider the stereotype that pregnancy is a disease, what you need to eat for two and limit physical activity as much as possible.
+To do this, you need to reconsider the stereotype that pregnancy is a disease, that you need to eat for two and limit physical activity as much as possible.
 What can be opposed to the prevailing opinion?

 Taking care of your health will help new mothers take better care of their baby.